-- A. Participate in a range of collaborative discussions (one-on-one, in groups, and teacher-led) on Grade Two topics and texts.
-This includes: - Listening actively and following agreed upon rules for participating in discussions. - ii.
+- A. Participate in a range of collaborative discussions (one-on-one, in groups, and teacher-led) on grade two topics and texts.
+This includes: - i.
+Listening actively and following agreed upon rules for participating in discussions. - ii.
 Respectfully building on others' ideas and expressing their own clearly. - iii.
 Asking and responding to questions that acquire or confirm information on a topic. - iv.
 Demonstrating active engagement when listening to a speaker and asking for clarification to ensure understanding.

 - A. Use topic specific language and vocabulary to communicate ideas. - i.
-Speak audibly with appropriate pacing, prosody, and voice level.
+Speak audibly with appropriate pacing, prosody, and voice level. - ii.

-- b) Create and participate in oral dramatic activities. - c) Participate in a variety of oral language activities, including choral speaking and recitation. - ii.
 Engage the audience by asking and/or responding to questions. - B. Create and participate in oral language activities that include oral storytelling and dramatics. - C. Retell information in an organized manner, focused on a key topic or experience.